villhei/elixirtut/elixir_web/app/chapters/03_data_structures.md

 %{finland: "Helsinki", germany: "Berlin", spain: "Madrid", sweden: "Stockholm"}
 ```

-Map is a data structure used as a container for pairs with a key and a value.
+Map is a data structure used as a container for key and value pairs.
 Maps are often used as a sort of dictionary, and it's an efficient way of indexing values for different types of searches and retrievals.
+Maps also act as base for user-defined types in Elixir.

 Unlike lists, maps are not ordered collections.